albumentations.core.utils

 bias: float | None

-)Validate that 'low' and 'bias' parameters are not used together.
+)Raise if both low and bias are set.
+Call from to_tuple and transform param helpers.
+Validates range or symmetric range params.
 Args: low (float | Sequence[int] | Sequence[float] | None): Lower bound value. bias (float | None): Bias value to be added to both min and max values.
 Raises: ValueError: If both 'low' and 'bias' are provided.

 Parameters